ericrobolson/AssetBuilder/ROADMAP.md

 - [ ] TODO: test on windows
 - [ ] Add adjustable strength for lighting

+## 241102 Resize Images
+- [x] Add new task to resize all images in a directory.
+Useful for compressing textures for 3d models.

 ## 241020 Render all blend files
 - [x] Add ability to render all blender files in a directory
 - [x] Stitch them all together on a single sheet